katedee/docs-test/_pages/en/features.md

 ---
 layout: page
-title:  "Features"
+title: Features
 lang: en
-permalink: "/features/"
+permalink: /features/
-trans_url: "/fonctions/"
+trans_url: /fonctions/
 ---
 *Find benefits and services* can be divided into three elements: the guided experience, the benefits directory, and information for next steps.
 Note that the entire product is configurable and you can pick and choose which elements suit your needs.

+Prepare to have your mind blown by these killer features.

 ## The guided experience